Quantumgame/Computational-Neuroscience/docs/notes/MM.rst

 -------------------

 Point process is a widely used model for random process, finite and measurable in a state space.

+A point or a pulse is a short event, amplitude and duration are ignored.
+And point process is used to describe system of pulse trains for signaling.
+And only **finitely** many points are generated in finite observation intervals.

 shotnoise (rain)
 ----------------------